Trial Continues In Baltimore Police Task Force Corruption Case

-BALTIMORE (WJZ) — Testimony will continue Thursday in one of the largest police corruption cases in Baltimore City history.
+BALTIMORE (WJZ) — Testimony continues Tuesday in one of the largest police corruption cases in Baltimore City history.

 Detectives Daniel Hersl and Marcus Taylor were part of the Baltimore Police Department’s elite Gun Trace Task Force.